ruizhi92/Dyn3d.jl/docs/src/index.md

 *A 2d/3d rigid body dynamics solver*

+This package is written to support different versions of *Julia* and *Fortran*.
 The main goal of this repository is to construct a rigid body-joint system and solve forward/backward dynamics problem on it.
 This package is functioned
 through: